macacollins/book-it/TECHNICAL_DESIGN.md

 This document will explain some technical features and decisions used to create this application.

+## Language

+This project uses modern JavaScript and targets the web platform.
+This allows easy access from any platform with a web browser.

 ## Frameworks and Libraries

 This project makes use of many libraries and frameworks in order to keep focus on the business logic.